wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-setup-hybrid-hpcpack-cluster.md

 This tutorial shows one approach, sometimes called cluster "burst to the cloud," to use scalable, on-demand compute resources in Azure to run compute intensive applications.

 This tutorial assumes no prior experience with compute clusters or HPC Pack.
 It is intended only to help you deploy a hybrid compute cluster quickly for demonstration purposes.
 For considerations and steps to deploy a hybrid HPC Pack cluster at greater scale in a production environment, see the [detailed guidance](http://go.microsoft.com/fwlink/p/?LinkID=200493).
-If you want to set up an HPC Pack cluster entirely in Azure, see [HPC cluster options with Microsoft HPC Pack in Azure](../virtual-machines/virtual-machines-hpcpack-cluster-options.md).
+If you want to set up an HPC Pack cluster entirely in Azure, see [HPC cluster options with Microsoft HPC Pack in Azure](/documentation/articles/virtual-machines-hpcpack-cluster-options).

->[AZURE.NOTE] Azure offers a [range of sizes](../virtual-machines/virtual-machines-size-specs.md) for your compute resources, suitable for different workloads.
+>[AZURE.NOTE] Azure offers a [range of sizes](/documentation/articles/virtual-machines-size-specs) for your compute resources, suitable for different workloads.
 For example, the A8 and A9 instances combine high performance and access to a low latency, high throughput application network needed for certain HPC applications.
-See [About the A8, A9, A10, and A11 Compute Intensive Instances](../virtual-machines/virtual-machines-a8-a9-a10-a11-specs.md).
+See [About the A8, A9, A10, and A11 Compute Intensive Instances](/documentation/articles/virtual-machines-a8-a9-a10-a11-specs).

 ## Prerequisites

 >[AZURE.NOTE]To complete this tutorial, you need an Azure account.
-If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see [Create an Azure account](http://azure.microsoft.com/develop/php/tutorials/create-a-windows-azure-account/).
+If you don't have an account, you can create a trial account in just a couple of minutes.
+For details, see [Create an Azure account](/develop/php/tutorials/create-a-windows-azure-account/).

 In addition, you need the following for this tutorial.